Phoebe Veitch: Drowning of daughter and conviction

 On Monday 26 February 1883, Veitch drowned her four-year-old daughter (also named Phoebe Veitch) in the Wanganui River.
 According to a contemporary newspaper account, the body of the younger Phoebe Veitch was found on the Wanganui River beach on the morning of 27 February by Arthur Fitchett, a telegraph linesperson.
 Giving medical testimony, Dr Earle noted that the drowned child was the product of a cross-cultural relationship between persons of Chinese and European descent.

-According to Mrs Eliza Blight, a second witness, Mrs Phoebe Veitch had three children- Herbert (7), a daughter, and "Flossie" (Phoebe) (4).
+According to Mrs Eliza Blight, a second witness, Mrs Phoebe Veitch had three children- Herbert (7), Eva (5 or 6), and "Flossie" (Phoebe) (4).
 Mrs Blight noted that Mrs Veitch was having difficulty bringing up her children and had intended to send her daughter to Feilding, a northern settlement in the Manawatu district in the North Island of New Zealand.
 Mrs Blight noted that Mrs Veitch had tried to make her friend believe that the daughter was in danger from her aunt and might drown her.

 Wanganui Police Inspector James was the next witness.
 At first, Mrs Veitch said she did not know where her daughter was, but under further investigation from the inspector and two police officers, she then claimed that her daughter had fallen accidentally from the Wanganui River wharf and drowned.
 Subsequently, after being taken to view her child's body, Mrs. Veitch changed her story once more and then stated that it was the child's putative father who killed her.
 She said his name was "Sam Timaru" and gave contradictory descriptions of his ethnicity as either from India or Fiji.
 Further evidence revealed that Mrs. Veitch was a single parent and had been abandoned by her children's father to bring them up alone.
 Her husband or lover did not appear during the trial to substantiate these claims.

 The jury retired and found Phoebe Veitch guilty of murder, but with a recommendation of mercy.
 Mrs. Veitch was pregnant with another child at the time, the Chief Justice of the Supreme Court then sentenced her to death, although it remained to be disclosed whether the pregnancy could be substantiated by local midwives.
 This was then proven and her death sentence was deferred until after the birth.
 She named her fourth child Robert who was taken away to a "baby farm" shortly after birth.